rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 }

 /**
- * Does something with a room tha it creates.
+ * Does something with a room that it creates.
  *
  * Doesn't know the implementation at all.
  */